KILTprotocol/docs/docs/chain/collator.md

     --execution=wasm
 ```

-If you want to be able to reach your own node via PolkadotJS Apps, add a `--ws-external` option to the collator options, before the `--` divider, and expose the container port with an additional `-p 9944:9944` parameter.
+If the node needs to be reachable via PolkadotJS Apps, the `--ws-external` flag must be added to the collator options, before the `--` divider, and expose the container port with an additional `-p 9944:9944` parameter.

-The docker commands will map the database files for the relay and parachain as well as the keystore directory to `~/data` on your host system using the flag `-v $HOME/data:/data`.
+The docker commands will map the database files for the relay and parachain as well as the keystore directory to `~/data` on the host system using the flag `-v $HOME/data:/data`.
-That way you can make sure to not lose those files when you remove the container.
+That way the blockchain database files are not lost when and if the Docker container is removed and can be mounted back to the new container.

 The docker container runs as an user with id 1000.
 The container will try to access the mapped volume and the files in it.